 - Of course, feeding the animals (besides the ones in the Domestic Animal area) is strictly forbidden.

-- If you’re visiting Flushing Meadows-Corona Park, please leave your park paraphernalia in the car.
-There are no bikes, skates, rollerblades or selfie-sticks allowed.
+- If you’re visiting Flushing Meadows-Corona Park, please leave your park gear in the car.
+There are no bikes, skates, Rollerblades, or selfie-sticks allowed.

-- A car is probably the easiest way to get to the zoo.
-There’s parking in nearby lots off the park on 111th St. You can also take the 7 train to 111th St. and the Q58 bus to Corona Avenue.
+- If you drive, there’s parking in nearby lots off the park on 111th Street.
+You can also take the 7 train to 111th Street and the Q58 bus to Corona Avenue.